VS Code Workspaces

 How VS Code State Works

-code .in a directory, open files, quit.
-Re-runcode .in the same directory and your files reopen.
-State is tied to the directory path. - Workspace files: A
+code .in a directory, opening files, then quitting allows the same directory to restore those files upon reopening.
+The state is directory-path dependent. - Workspace files: A

-.code-workspacefile explicitly stores state, can include multiple folders, and is portable.
+.code-workspacefile explicitly stores state, can incorporate multiple folders, and remains portable across systems.

 Workspace Integration